MicrosoftDocs/power-automate-docs/articles/email-customization.md

 ### Change the date and time format of an email

 By default, the email you receive shows Coordinated Universal Time (UTC) time zone.
 However, your users might want to change it to their local time zone.
-Follow the steps in [this article](https://support.microsoft.com/help/4557244/converting-time-zone-in-microsoft-power-automate) to convert the time zone.
+For instructiong, go to  [Converting time zone in Microsoft Power Automate](https://support.microsoft.com/help/4557244/converting-time-zone-in-microsoft-power-automate) to convert the time zone.

 ## More information